larrydodson/Credit_Risk_Analysis/README.md

 ### Recommendation

-   Recommended choice of machine learning model, based on using this dataset, of the six candidate evaluations:<br> **Easy Ensemble AdaBoost Classifier**. <br>
+   Recommended choice of machine learning models, of the six candidate evaluations:<br> **Easy Ensemble AdaBoost Classifier**. <br>
-     Reason: The model has the best overall scores of each of the other five models.
+     Reason: This model has the best overall scores in this comparison of the six ML models.

 .